 Romania joined the EU in 2007 along with its neighbour, Bulgaria.
 Yet just like Bulgaria, Romania is currently still using its national currency, the leu (RON).
 Today, Romania is working on meeting the convergence criteria and aims to adopt the euro by the end of the decade.

 During its time as part of the Eastern bloc, Romania experienced rapid industrialisation, but the end of the communist period led to a sharp economic downturn and high inflation.
-Privatisation and strict austerity measures helped to stabilise the currency.
+Privatisation and strict austerity measures helped to stabilize the currency.
 Today, domestic demand is playing an important role in the economy.
 Foreign direct investment, which is above EU average as Romania is considered a country of significant economic potential, also has an important impact on the country's economy.

 The country’s accession to the European Union and the Schengen area played a major role in developing and facilitating its trade at a European level.
 French-Romanian economic relations are particularly good and trade between the countries is well-balanced.
 In fact, France and fellow EU countries Germany, Italy and Hungary are among Romania’s top trade partners.